Jaunyy/king-of-diamonds/README.md

 ## About the Game

-Players choose numbers from 0 - 100 per rounds to get as close as possible to a calculated target.
+Players choose numbers from 0 through 100 included per rounds to get as close as possible to a calculated target.
 Each round produces a winner and affects player scores.

 ### Rules (Simplified)